Monday, Sept. 12 – Friday, Sept. 16, 9 AM – 4 PM; optional Jasper Ridge Field Trip, Friday 9:30-2:30 PM

 - Have knowledge of key aspects of sustainability through various disciplinary perspectives

 - Develop skills and knowledge in core sustainability mindset areas, including systems, transdisciplinary, and research-and-practice thinking

 This course introduces graduate students and postdocs to key ideas in sustainability, emphasizing knowledge as well as actionable skills, including how students might apply sustainability mindsets, theoretical frames, and approaches in their own scholarship.
-The sustainability competencies core to this course--systems thinking, transdisciplinary thinking, and research-and-practice thinking--are critical not only for conducting effective research in sustainability, but also for connecting one’s work to change-making spaces such as policy, industry, and conservation organizations.
+The sustainability competencies core to this course--systems thinking, transdisciplinary thinking, and critical normative thinking--are key not only for conducting effective research in sustainability, but also for connecting one’s work to change-making spaces such as policy, industry, and conservation organizations.
 As students deepen their knowledge and learn new skills, they will also be expanding their on and off-campus networks in climate, environment, and sustainability.

 Additional Course Expectations

 Optional field trip on Friday to Jasper Ridge Biological Preserve (9:30AM to 2:30PM).
 Sack lunch and transportation provided from main campus.

 - Full attendance is expected.
 This course is able to accommodate students observing a religious holiday during SGSI.
 Please email firstname.lastname@example.org for details.